 Hancock says he is particularly upset with the Western Australian, Victorian and Queensland governments, as these states reap the reward of strong citrus growing sectors.

-Minister Littleproud has called the move “madness” and says rejecting his proposal to increase the rating of fresh juice “lacks common sense”.
+Minister Littleproud has called the move “madness”.
+He says rejecting his proposal to increase the rating of fresh juice “lacks common sense”.

-The minister also believes the new rating will cause consumer confusion, and will also impact sales in an already difficult year for farmers.
+The minister also believes the new rating will cause consumer confusion.
+It will also impact sales in an already difficult year for farmers.

-“The disgraceful decision has undermined the integrity of the entire Health Star Rating system, and will lead to juice manufacturers dropping the health label altogether, leaving consumers worse off,” he says.
+“The disgraceful decision has undermined the integrity of the entire Health Star Rating system,” he says.
+“It will lead to juice manufacturers dropping the health label altogether, leaving consumers worse off.”

-Hancock says the integrity of the Health Star Rating system was already in question – for instance, chips can earn 3 stars – and this will likely be the final nail in the coffin.
+Hancock says the integrity of the Health Star Rating system was already in question.
+For instance, chips can earn 3 stars.
+He says this will likely be the final nail in the coffin.